How to Build Interactive Demos in 2024 (+Examples)

 To help you make your decision, read: Should You Gate or Ungate Your Interactive Demo?

-Chances are your demo won’t be 100% perfect the first time you publish it — and there is always room for improvement.
+Your demo won’t be perfect the first time you publish it, and there is always room for improvement.

-Sydney Lawson, Product Marketing Manager at Athennian, explains that with Navattic Analytics, she’s been able to “tweak pages and tours to make sure that people are finishing the entire tour” and to “easily see where people are dropping off.”
+Sydney Lawson, explains that with Navattic Analytics, she’s been able to “tweak pages and tours to make sure that people are finishing the entire tour” and to “easily see where people are dropping off.”

 Additional Resource